 These two aspects of child custody do NOT have to be divided between the parents in the same manner.
 In other words, the court has the authority to allocate these responsibilities in any way it sees fit, depending on the circumstances of a case.

 This can mean that, regardless of how the parenting time is divided, the courts may order that:

 - Parental decision-making responsibilities are split up evenly between the parents.

 - One parent has 100 percent of the decision-making responsibilities.

 - One parent is responsible for making certain decisions regarding the child while the other parent has the authority to make other decisions for the child.
 For instance, the court may order that the father has the authority to make decisions regarding health care and education while the mother has the authority to make decisions regarding religious upbringing and extracurricular activities.

-Broomfield Custody Lawyers at The Datz Law Firm
+Contact an Experienced Broomfield Child Custody Attorney at The Datz Law Firm

 If you need help establishing, modifying or enforcing custody orders, a Broomfield child custody attorney at The Datz Law Firm is ready to provide you with superior representation.